osmandapp/docs/content/osmand/map/tracks-on-map.md

 All tracks in the application are stored in the [{% data variables.android-values.shared_string_menu %}](/osmand/start-with/main-menu) → [{% data variables.android-values.shared_string_my_places %}](/osmand/personal/myplaces) → [{% data variables.android-values.shared_string_gpx_tracks%}](/osmand/personal/tracks).

 Abilities to manage tracks in OsmAnd:
-- enable and disable tracks on the map
+- Enable and disable tracks on the map.
-- configure track appearance, edit and analyze
+- Configure track appearance, edit and analyze.
-- use for navigation.
+- Use for navigation.

-There are many ways to display [Tracks](/osmand/personal/tracks) on the map.
+There are two options to display [Tracks](/osmand/personal/tracks) on the map: via Configure map menu or My places menu

 ![Tracks on the map Android](/assets/images/map/tracks_layer_android.png) ![Tracks on the map iOS](/assets/images/map/tracks_layer_ios.png)